proycon/sxmo-docs/USERGUIDE.md

 ## **The Menu System**

-Menus are a central feature of Sxmo and are navigatable through using the Pinephone's 3 hardware buttons.
+Menus are a central feature of Sxmo and are navigable through using the Pinephone's 3 hardware buttons.
 Also you can use the touchscreen to tap your selection if you'd like as well.
 The menus are essentially scripts around a custom patched version of [dmenu](http://tools.suckless.org/dmenu).
 Note